openedx/frontend-plugin-framework/README.rst

 Micro-frontends that would like to use the Plugin Framework need to be configured via a JavaScript configuration document and a ``pluginSlots`` config.
 Technically, only the Host MFE requires an ``env.config.js`` file with a ``pluginSlots`` config.

-However, note that any Child MFE can theoretically contain one or more ``PluginSlot`` component, thereby making it both a Child MFE and a Host MFE.
+However, note that any Child MFE can theoretically contain one or more ``PluginSlot`` components, thereby making it both a Child MFE and a Host MFE.
-In this instance, it would have its own JavaScript file to configure the ``PluginSlot`` component(s).
+In this instance, it would have its own JavaScript file to configure the ``PluginSlot``.

 For more information on how JS based configuration works, see the `config.js`_ file in frontend-platform.

   .. code-block::